lizmat/articles/5to6-typing.md

     say Foo::bar();
     # baz

-Subroutines that are intended to be "private" in Perl 5 usually have a name that starts with an underscore.
+In Perl 5, subroutines that are intended to be "private" (as in: only to be called from within that scope and not from outside), usually have a name that starts with an underscore.
 But that doesn't stop them from being called from the outside.
+In Perl 6 subroutines that are not intended to be called from the outside simply cannot be called by normal means.

-The `our` on a subroutine definition in Perl 6 also indicates that the subroutine in question will be exported if it is part of a module being loaded.
-But more on that in a future article about the creation of modules and module loading.
+The `our` on a subroutine definition in Perl 6 not only indicates that the subroutine in question can be called from the outside, it also indicates that it will be exported if it is part of a module being loaded.
+More on exporting of subroutines in a future article about the creation of modules and module loading.

 Calling a subroutine
 --------------------